-A native of San Diego, Calif., Dr. Price earned his medical degree at the University of California School of Medicine at Berkeley in 1940, and served his internship at the PHS Hospital in San Francisco.
+Dr. Price earned his medical degree at the University of California School of Medicine at Berkeley in 1940, and served his internship at the PHS Hospital in San Francisco.
 In 1946, he received his doctorate in public health at Johns Hopkins University School of Hygiene and Public Health.

 Following a tour of duty in the Venereal Disease Division, PHS, he was assigned first to the DRG as assistant to the chief (1946-47) and then to the NCI as chief of the Research Grants Branch (1947-48).
 He returned to DRG in 1948 as chief, a post he held until he was named NIH associate director for extramural affairs (1950-52).